ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 Not all the data available in FishBase is included in these machine-readable XML files.
-Consequently, `rfishbase` returns taxonomic information, trophic discription, habitat, distribution, size, lifecycle, morphology and diagnostic information.
-The information returned in each category is provided as plain-text, consequently `rfishbase` must use regular expression matching to identify the occurence of particular words or patterns in this text corresponding to data of interest.
+Consequently, `rfishbase` returns taxonomic information, trophic description, habitat, distribution, size, life-cycle, morphology and diagnostic information.
+The information returned in each category is provided as plain-text, consequently `rfishbase` must use regular expression matching to identify the occurrence of particular words or patterns in this text corresponding to data of interest.

 Quantitative traits such as length, maximum known age, spine and ray counts,